 "We are looking forward to continuing our work at Rio Tinto's Argyle diamond mine as we provide high-quality services to enhance quality of life for residents, while also supporting the company's operational excellence," Sodexo CEO of energy and resources Asia-Pacific Darren Hedley said.

-Argyle, which Rio Tinto said was one of the world's largest producers of diamonds and the largest supplier of coloured diamonds, first began production in 1983 and has produced over 825 million carats of rough diamonds in its operational lifetime.
+Argyle, which Rio Tinto said is one of the world's largest producers of diamonds and the largest supplier of coloured diamonds, first began production in 1983 and has produced over 825 million carats of rough diamonds in its operational lifetime.